-- Young People employer-led inspiration and better information, targeted at key geographies and key cohorts - Employees Reskilling and upskilling the existing workforce - Out of work Workforce recovery support to access jobs and skills
+- Young People employer-led inspiration and better information, targeted at key geographies and key cohorts. - Employees Reskilling and upskilling the existing workforce. - Out of work Workforce recovery support to access jobs and skills.

-This will be underpinned by effective governance and stakeholder engagement provided by the Local Enterprise Partnership Board supported by the Employers' Skills and Education Board, and the Workforce Recovery Programme.
-See our stakeholder map →
+This will be underpinned by effective governance and stakeholder engagement provided by the LEP Board supported by the Employers' Skills and Education Board, and the Workforce Recovery Programme.
+Our stakeholder map is extensive and can be found at the link.7